Sajal1803/Rest_Student_API/README.md

-This a book rest api for a book store which stores the data of the books present in the bookstore and perform CRUD operations.
+This a student rest api for a student database which stores the data of the students present in the college and perform CRUD operations.

 1. GET: we can get all the books available in the book store.
 2. POST: Add new book to the database.